openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 We've created a [migration recipe](https://github.com/openrewrite/rewrite/blob/v8.1.2/rewrite-java/src/main/resources/META-INF/rewrite/migrate-rewrite.yml) that will assist you with migrating your recipes to the latest version.
 You should run this recipe against all of your existing recipes.
 If the migration recipe is not able to fully migrate your recipe, comments will be added to the code to request a human to review it.

+**Do not attempt to bump the version of rewrite or any of your dependencies before running this recipe**.
+The flow for the upgrade should look like this:

+1. Add the `org.openrewrite.java.upgrade.MigrateToRewrite8` recipe to your list of active recipes in the repository where the recipe you want to update is defined.
+2. Run the recipe.
+3. Look over the recipe.
+Some pieces may have been directly changed whereas other parts may have just had comments added.
+4. Bump your dependencies to the latest version and attempt to address the comments.
+5. Run your tests and recipe to ensure it continues working as expected.
+Make changes until it works.
+6. If you have questions or run into issues, please reach out in the [community Slack](https://join.slack.com/t/rewriteoss/shared_invite/zt-nj42n3ea-b~62rIHzb3Vo0E1APKCXEA)

 You can find some examples of how this migration recipe works in the [Migrate Rewrite recipes from 7 to 8 recipe page](/reference/recipes/java/recipes/migraterecipetorewrite8.md)

-Please feel free to reach out in the [community Slack](https://join.slack.com/t/rewriteoss/shared_invite/zt-nj42n3ea-b~62rIHzb3Vo0E1APKCXEA) if you have any questions.

 ## New recipes